HanOostdijk/TTV/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-R functions for use at table tennis club
+R functions that help with the administration of the website of a table tennis club.

 ## Installation